-- (a) Complete USA Hockey team rosters must be provided to the Commissioner prior to the first regular-season game. - (b) Teams may add eligible players during the regular season. - (c) Maximum roster size is 30 players. - (d) Rosters are frozen December 31.
+- (a) Complete USA Hockey team rosters must be provided to the Commissioner prior to the first regular-season game. - (b) Teams can add eligible players during the regular season. (delete) - (c) Maximum roster size is 30 players. - (d) Rosters are frozen December 31st.